nopnop2002/Arduino-LoRa-Ra01S/README.md

 I created this library based on [this](https://github.com/tinytronix/SX126x).
 But with this library, Ra-01S / Ra-01SH doesn't work.

-# About LLCC68
+# About Ra-01SC
-LLCC68 is used for Ra-01SC.
+Ra-01SC uses LLCC68.
-LLCC68 is compatible with SX126X.
+Ra-01SC is compatible with Ra-01S.
 However, there are the following restrictions:
 - BW is either 125KHz, 250KHz or 500Khz.
 - When BW is 125KHz, SF is in the range of 5-9.